beginning of content

 Key facts

-• Bushfires are common throughout Australia and can happen at any time of the year.
+• Bushfires are common across Australia and can happen at any time of the year.

-• There is a higher risk of bushfires in areas close to the bush or grassland.
+• There is a higher risk of bushfires in areas near bush or grassland.

-• If you live in at risk areas, be prepared for a bushfire, make a survival plan and create an emergency kit for your health needs.
+• If you live in at-risk areas, be prepared for a bushfire, make a survival plan and prepare an emergency kit for your health needs.

-• Bushfire smoke can have serious health effects.
+• Bushfire smoke can cause serious health effects.

-• Health conditions such as asthma, heart issues, and diabetes can be worse during a bushfire.
+• Health conditions such as asthma, heart problems, and diabetes can get worse during a bushfire.

 What is a bush fire?

-Bushfires can happen at any time in Australia, although some areas will be at higher risk at a specific time of the year.
+Bushfires can happen at any time in Australia, though some areas are at higher risk at specific times of the year.
 It's important to be prepared all year round.

 Am I at risk of a bushfire?

 It's important to know your level of bushfire risk so you can prepare your property, protect your health and know what to do if a fire starts.
-Your local council or fire service can tell you how bushfire-prone your area is.
+Your local council or fire service can tell you if you or your home is at risk of bushfire.

 How do I prepare for a bushfire?